 ALWAYS check tire pressure BEFORE departing on any trip, even a short distance.
-For proper tire inflation pressures, refer to the Tire Information Label.
+For proper tire inflation See page 58-65, Tire Safety & Maintenance.

 Towing

 High cross winds and the external forces created by large trucks as they pass, may cause swaying or fishtailing.
 This can lead to a loss of control, resulting in serious injury or death.
 Under these conditions, slow down and pay close attention to other vehicles.